OfficeDev/microsoft-teams-library-js/CONTRIBUTING.md

 - Describe changes (type your own or choose one of the commit descriptions.
 Try to make it descriptive- it will help you if you need to locate the changefile later.)

 And that's it!
 As easy as hitting 'enter' twice.
 Beachball will automatically commit the change file you've created.
 All you have to do is run `yarn changefile` in the monorepo root to do the above change file generation as the last step in your branch to make sure your PR is ready for review.
-Our pipelines will check to see if you haven't generated a changefile and they will fail if that's the case, so please remember to generate a changefile and update the content accordingly.
+Our pipelines will check to see if you generated a changefile and will fail if you forgot.
+If they do, please create the changefile as per the steps listed and update the content accordingly.

 ## Contributor License